lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-policies-windows-page.md

     * *Numbers & Symbols*: Add extra numbers & symbols somewhere in the passphrase
 * __Number of extra characters__: The number of extra characters to add to the passphrase, as specified above.

 ### RapidLAPS settings (Windows only)

 The third tab of the Windows agent policy configuration screen - `RapidLAPS` - configures the RapidLAPS feature of the Access Manager Agent.

-*RapidLAPS* integrates into the Windows lock screen and UAC prompts, allowing you to speed up the LAPS process wherever you use local admin accounts.
+*RapidLAPS* integrates into the Windows login screen and admin elevation prompts, allowing you to speed up the LAPS process wherever you use local admin accounts.
 With *RapidLAPS*, using just a QR code, or PIN, you can remotely authorize and log into any LAPS-enabled computer, without ever having to type a long and complicated password.

 This feature works whether you are using Windows LAPS, legacy LAPS, or the Access Manager agent to manage your LAPS passwords.